himanshu-hs3773/Daffodils.ai/Readme.md

 This character text model is a very popular way for generating text using recurrent neural networks.
 Below are some resources which were used in developing this project

---Generating Text with Recurrent Neural Networks [pdf], 2011 (http://www.cs.utoronto.ca/~ilya/pubs/2011/LANG-RNN.pdf) --MXNet tutorial for using an LSTM for text generation. (http://mxnetjl.readthedocs.io/en/latest/tutorial/char-lstm.html) --Keras code example of LSTM for text generation. (https://github.com/fchollet/keras/blob/master/examples/lstm_text_generation.py)
+* Generating Text with Recurrent Neural Networks [pdf], 2011 (http://www.cs.utoronto.ca/~ilya/pubs/2011/LANG-RNN.pdf)

+* MXNet tutorial for using an LSTM for text generation. (http://mxnetjl.readthedocs.io/en/latest/tutorial/char-lstm.html)

+* Keras code example of LSTM for text generation. (https://github.com/fchollet/keras/blob/master/examples/lstm_text_generation.py)

--- Text Genration in python with Keras (https://machinelearningmastery.com/text-generation-lstm-recurrent-neural-networks-python-keras/)
+* Text Genration in python with Keras (https://machinelearningmastery.com/text-generation-lstm-recurrent-neural-networks-python-keras/)

---Lasagne code example of LSTM for text generation. (https://github.com/Lasagne/Recipes/blob/master/examples/lstm_text_generation.py)
+* Lasagne code example of LSTM for text generation. (https://github.com/Lasagne/Recipes/blob/master/examples/lstm_text_generation.py)

 ## Summary/Conclusion ##